dsmithGeorgianc/DacorieSmith.AIDI1002.FinalProject/README.md

 * Python 3.x
 * Required libraries: `python -m pip install -r requirements.txt`
 * a text editor such pycharm or text editor
+* Make sure you the follow folders models,logs

 ### Running the Code